 More from SmarterTravel:

-- 13 Best Summer Shoes for Travel
+- The Best New Travel Shoes for Men

 Caroline Morse Teel thinks comfortable travel shoes can make or break a trip.
 Follow Caroline on Instagram @TravelWithCaroline for photos from around the world.

 Some review products are sent to us free of charge and with no incentive to offer a favorable review.
 We offer our unbiased opinions, positive and negative, and will never accept compensation to review a product.